EcmaXp/wfapi/README.md

 # or node.pretty_print()
 ```

-Transaction example (only commit are supported)
+Transaction example (only commit is supported)
 ```python
 from wfapi import *
 class WeakWorkflowy(WFMixinWeak, Workflowy):